After-Death Admin

 Even with the best intentions, simple errors can derail your estate plan.
 Here are the most frequent pitfalls to watch for:

-"Sarah" named her two young children as beneficiaries of her IRA.
-When Sarah passed away, the bank refused to release the funds to the children's father.
-He had to hire an attorney and petition the court to be named "Guardian of the Property," a process that cost $5,000 and required him to file annual reports with the court until the children reached adulthood.
+As another hypothetical illustration, imagine someone who names two young children as beneficiaries of an IRA.
+After her death, the bank would typically refuse to release the funds directly to the children's father.
+He might have to hire an attorney and petition the court to be named "Guardian of the Property"—a process that can cost several thousand dollars and require annual reports to the court until the children reach adulthood.

-"Robert" left $100,000 in life insurance to his brother, "David," who has Down Syndrome and relies on Medicaid.
-Because David received the cash directly, he exceeded the $2,000 asset limit for government benefits.
-David lost his healthcare coverage and housing assistance until the inheritance was "spent down" on qualifying expenses.
-This could have been avoided by naming a "Special Needs Trust" as the beneficiary instead.
+As a final hypothetical illustration, imagine someone who leaves $100,000 in life insurance directly to a sibling who has a disability and relies on Medicaid.
+Because the cash is received directly, the recipient would exceed the $2,000 asset limit for government benefits and could lose healthcare coverage and housing assistance until the inheritance is "spent down" on qualifying expenses.
+This is the kind of outcome that naming a "Special Needs Trust" as the beneficiary is designed to avoid.

 Step-by-Step Beneficiary Update Checklist